SteveLasker/RegistryArtifactTypes/approaches.md

 Annotations are great for optional search results and details of an artifact.
 However, annotations are optional, making it a little too unstructured to provide deterministic definitions of the objects within a registry.

+A docker client, or other client that expects to pull Images could pull a digest or tag and fail.
+The existing clients know how to parse the mediaType, and if they see a mediaType the don't recognize, they know to ignore it.

 While annotations can be fit within the pre-release OCI image-spec, it's proposed this is the time to evolve the spec to decouple persistance formating from artifact declaration.